-Under French law, a "société civile" is a civil-law company having the purpose of holding and managing assets and property, to the exclusion of any business activities.
-It is therefore a form of investment company.
+Under French law, a "société civile" is a civil-law company with the purpose of holding and managing assets and property, excluding any business activities.
+It is therefore a type of investment company.
 When the assets held and managed consist mainly of real estate property, the company is technically called a "société civile à prépondérance immobilière".

-In common usage, it is called a "société civile immobilière", or SCI.
+In common language, it is called a "société civile immobilière", or SCI.

-No minimum amount is imposed on its registered capital.
+There is no minimum amount on its registered capital.
 In the absence of a specific tax election, a société civile owned by private individuals is generally subject to the same tax regime applicable to individuals purchasing the real estate directly.
 Consequently, contrary to widespread belief, the société civile does not enable its owners to make any savings on income tax (rental income).